catalyst-cloud/catalystcloud-docs/source/first-instance.rst

 Launching your first instance
 #############################

+The following video tutorial demonstrates how to create your first compute instance using the dashboard in five minutes.

+.. raw:: html

+  <iframe width="560" height="315" src="https://www.youtube.com/embed/GjYs1gsQIrs" frameborder="0" allowfullscreen></iframe>

-There are a variety of methods that may be employed to create your first instance.
+There are a variety of methods that you can use to create your first instance.
 We have outlined a number of these in detail.
-Follow the links listed below for further information.
+Follow the links listed below for further information:

-Contents:

 .. toctree::
    :maxdepth: 1